Omnomalacha/Steel-Ridge-Standard-Work/docs/design/design-standards/design-cannon.md

 | Wheels        | 4" Brass Flywheel           | SDS    | Insert with FRCDesignlib |                                                |
 | Wheels        | 4" Solid Urethane Wheel     | TTB    | Insert with FRCDesignlib | 1/2" Hex bore                                  |
 | Tubing        | MAXTube                     | REV    | Tube Converter FS        | "Legacy" and "Light" style, 1" x 1" and 2"x 2" |

+??? info "Bolts"

+  #10-32 Screws are the fasteners that we use the most.